ramymohamed10/algonquin-pet-store/product-service/README.md

 # Product Service

-The product-service is responsible for providing the product catalog.
-It's built using Rust.
+The Product Service is a simple web service built using Rust and the Warp web framework.
+It is responsible for serving the product catalog, which includes a list of products that can be fetched via a RESTful API.

 ## Requirements